Adult Waivers (18 and over)

 - A boat cruise through Beaver Creek and Crowe Lake

-- An overnight accommodation at a local B&B or KOA campground
+- An overnight accommodation at a local B&B

 (see our packages page)